tomasbjerre/violation-comments-action/README.md

 # Violation Comments Action

-This is a [GitHub action](https://docs.github.com/en/actions/creating-actions/about-custom-actions) that can comment pull requests with results form static code analysis.
-It supports many different formats.
+This is a [GitHub action](https://docs.github.com/en/actions/creating-actions/about-custom-actions) that can decorate repository (pull requests and Code scanning) with static code analysis.

 It uses [Violations Command Line ](https://github.com/tomasbjerre/violations-command-line/tree/master).
 If you want a more advanced use case, perhaps you should use that command line tool in your action.